valancej/documentation/_basic/languages-frameworks/ruby.md

 ### RVM Requires Curl

-Any Ruby version you might need should already be installed by default, however if you are trying to manually install a version with RVM you may encounter the following error:
+If you are manually installing a Ruby version with RVM you may encounter the following error:

 ```
 RVM requires 'curl'.
 Install 'curl' first and try again.